Dispersion of plasmons in three-dimensional superconductors: Conclusion

-\textit{Conclusion:} We have described the low-$q$ quadratic dispersion of superconducting plasmons in 3D, and the resonance splitting which occurs when the eigenenergy nears the pair-breaking threshold.
-For a more realistic description of plasmons in cuprates, our study should be extended to 2D superconductors \cite{Millis2020}, with possibly Josephson interlayer couplings \cite{Yamada1998,Wu2021}.
-Our work may also be applied to superfluids of ultracold fermions \cite{Zwerger2012} where different kind of long-range interactions can be engineered with dipolar atoms \cite{Ferlaino2018}.
+We have described the low-$q$ dispersion of superconducting plasmons in 3D, revealing a regime of anomalous downward dispersion, and a finite lifetime due to the pair-breaking decay channels.
+A new resonance also emerges near the pair-breaking threshold, indicating a splitting of density waves into high- and low-frequency components.
+For a more realistic description of plasmons in cuprates, our study should be extended to 2D superconductors \cite{Millis2020}, or 2D-layered electron gases \cite{Yamada1998,KeJinZhou2020,Wu2021}.
+Our work may also be applied to superfluids of ultracold fermions \cite{Zwerger2012} where different kind of long-range interactions can be engineered \cite{Ferlaino2018}, or neutron star matter \cite{Ducoin2011}.